LuisCorales/api-crud-mysql/README.md

 # api-crud-mysql

 API to manage MySQL database.
+NodeJS and ExpressJS used